fcorso2016/CMPEN351FinalProject/README.md

 ### Debug Issues

-The biggest issue with the bisuals came from making sure the white lines were all on time (i.e. there were no gray lines displaying in-front).
+The biggest issue with the visuals came from making sure the white lines were all on time (i.e. there were no gray lines displaying in-front).
 This was solved by redrawing all the white lines again after everything was drawin the first time.

 Another issue with the process was loading in from a text file, as the text files included \n and \r characters in them that had to be accounted for.
 This was done, by having a second counter in the loading loop that would only count up if it encountered a numeric character.